Rod Scribner

-Roderick Henry Scribner (October 10, 1910 – December 21, 1976) was an American animator best known for his work on the Looney Tunes and Merrie Melodies series of cartoons from Warner Bros.
+Roderick Henry Scribner (October 10, 1910 – December 21, 1976) was an American animator.
+He was best known for his work on the Looney Tunes and Merrie Melodies series of cartoons from Warner Bros.
 Cartoons.
 He worked during the Golden age of American animation.

 Early life

 Scribner had an interest in drawing in high school.
 Drawing was one of his subjects (along with English and political science) when he attended Denison University for three years.
 Later, after an interlude spent as a manager of a "hunting marsh", he studied art in Toledo, Ohio, and at the Chouinard Art Institute before he joined the Schlesinger animation staff.

 Career

 Warner Bros.
 Cartoons

-Rod Scribner started as an assistant animator for Friz Freleng in 1935, then as a animator for Ben Hardaway and Cal Dalton (and, briefly, Chuck Jones).
+Scribner started as an assistant animator for Friz Freleng's unit in 1935, then as a animator for Ben Hardaway and Cal Dalton (and, briefly, Chuck Jones).
 Following the dissolution of Hardaway and Dalton's unit in 1939, he joined Tex Avery's unit and worked with Robert McKimson, Charles McKimson, Virgil Ross, and Sid Sutherland.

 In late 1941, after Tex Avery left to direct Speaking of Animals series for Jerry Fairbanks Productions, he was replaced as the unit director by Bob Clampett.
 Scribner's animation matched Clampett's expansive and energetic cartoons.
 This was caused by Scribner animating in ink with a pen or a brush, and since Scribner's animation, in Bill Melendez's words, was "very bold and kind of dirty", it would cause crises in the Ink and Paint Department, and the women had to choose which lines to trace.
 Clampett classics such as A Tale of Two Kitties (1942), Coal Black and de Sebben Dwarfs (1943), and The Great Piggy Bank Robbery (1946) showcase some of his trademark "Lichty style" of animation, which he proposed to Clampett.
-Clampett left Warner Bros. in 1945 to pursue a career in puppetry and television.
-Following Clampett's departure, Scribner was transferred to the unit of recently-promoted fellow Clampett alumnus Robert McKimson, although Scribner would only animate on a small number of shorts prior to being hospitalized in late 1945.
+Clampett left Warner Bros. in 1946 to pursue a career in puppetry and television.
+Following Clampett's departure, Scribner was transferred to the unit of recently-promoted fellow Clampett alumnus Robert McKimson, although Scribner would only animate on a small number of shorts prior to being hospitalized in late 1946.